ACC2000 : Interpreting Company Accounts

 Aims

-- to enable students to appraise a company's financial condition and performance from its published accounts, paying particular attention to the context of its operating environment and accounting policy choices
+- To enable students to appraise a company's financial condition and performance from its published financial statements, paying particular attention to the context of its operating environment and accounting policy choices

 - To develop project management skills